CakePHP-Copula/Copula/Integration.md

 <br />
 <a id="bootstrap"><h3>1.1 Bootstrap</h3></a>

 Copula should be loaded as normal in your app’s `bootstrap.php`, using `CakePlugin::load()`.
 It does not require any routes or a bootstrap file of its own to be loaded.
+If you're creating a plugin, same thing: load Copula in your bootstrap file.

-Your code on the other hand will probably need to load two configuration files: one containing your paths, the other containing authorization configuration.
+Your code will probably also need to load two configuration files: one containing your paths, the other containing authorization configuration.
 A good place to load the files is in the bootstrap file.
 Copula will not load the paths automatically for you; the way the Configure class is written makes this phenomenally hard to test.

 ```php